Andrzej Lepper: Political style and views

-Lepper's communist background was also visible in his stances regarding foreign policy - he was critical of the European Union and favoured a pro-Eastern alignment of Poland.
-He accused pro-European parties of trying "to transform Poland into an outlet for the West's surplus production."
+Lepper's communist background was also visible in his stances regarding foreign policy – he was critical of the European Union and favoured a pro-Eastern alignment of Poland.
+He accused pro-European parties of trying "to transform Poland into an outlet for the West's surplus production".
 He was a staunch opponent of the sentiment that Polish issues could be solved by integration with the West and the European Union, which he dubbed "a fashion for foreignness".
 Lepper argued that any arrangements with the West would be unequal for Poland and make Poland exploited as an economically inferior country; he warned that Poland would be "economically erased from the map of the world."
-In reference to neoliberal policies such as privatization and austerity, Lepper considered them "economic genocide".
+In reference to neoliberal policies such as privatisation and austerity, Lepper considered them "economic genocide".

-Referring to his membership in the PZPR (Polish communist party), Lepper said: "I have no regrets and absolutely no reason to be ashamed of being in the party".
-He defended Communist Poland as overall positive, noting that despite problems such as the overgrowth of the bureaucracy and anti-Catholic policies, it was a "semi-sovereign state" that had more achievements than faults, such as the post-war reconstruction, development of industry, infrastructure and housing, the development of education and health care, social security, as well as "the social advancement of millions of formerly disinherited citizens".
-Lepper praised socialism as a "a system which put man first" and which was "in line with the commandments of the Church".
+Referring to his membership in the PZPR (Polish communist party), Lepper said, "I have no regrets and absolutely no reason to be ashamed of being in the party."
+He defended Communist Poland as overall positive, noting that despite problems such as the overgrowth of the bureaucracy and anti-Catholic policies, it was a "semi-sovereign state" that had more achievements than faults, such as the post-war reconstruction, development of industry, infrastructure and housing, the development of education and health care, and social security, as well as "the social advancement of millions of formerly disinherited citizens".
+Lepper praised socialism as "a system which put man first" and which was "in line with the commandments of the Church".
 He also believed that the downfall of Communist Poland was caused by the anti-worker elites of the PZPR, while praising the rank-and-file members who stayed true to "genuinely socialist ideals and values".
-Lepper and his party were considered Catholic socialist, as well as agrarian socialist.
+Lepper and his party were considered Catholic socialists, as well as agrarian socialists.

-According to Polish political scientist Andrzej Piasecki, Lepper's anti-EU stance was not based on nationalist, anti-Western or religious beliefs, but rather on Lepper's analysis of social class - he argued that the neoliberal and laissez-faire policies of the EU exploit the poor, and sought to defend disadvantaged social classes such as "farmers, the unemployed, pensioners and all those dissatisfied with the changes in Poland after 1989 from the [European] Union".
+According to Polish political scientist Andrzej Piasecki, Lepper's anti-EU stance was not based on nationalist, anti-Western or religious beliefs, but rather on Lepper's analysis of social class – he argued that the neoliberal and laissez-faire policies of the EU exploit the poor and sought to defend disadvantaged social classes such as "farmers, the unemployed, pensioners and all those dissatisfied with the changes in Poland after 1989 from the [European] Union".
 Lepper was unsatisfied with the settlement Poland reached with the EU, stating in his address to the Sejm: "You have negotiated conditions that have led to the fact that today 5 million people in Poland are out of work, that 90 per cent of them are not entitled to benefits, that agricultural production has fallen by 40 per cent, and that pensioners have no money for medicine."
 Samoobrona also argued that the terms negotiated with the EU resulted in Poland being dominated by larger and richer countries, particularly Germany and France.